Last Updated on

 We wonder whether the misplacement of a patch resulted in an erroneous message!

-The fashionable would keep their patches in a patch box – a small rectangular, oval or round lidded box, often decorated with a hand-painted design.
+The fashionable would keep their patches in a patch box.
+This was a small rectangular, oval or round box with a lid, often decorated with a hand-painted design.
 They were similar to snuff boxes, which could also be used.

-Portable patch boxes were slimmer than the ones made for the dressing table to make it easily carried, allowing someone to replace patches or slap on more as needed.
+Portable patch boxes were slimmer than the ones made for the dressing table.
+This made it easier to carry, therefore allowing someone to replace patches or slap on more as needed.

-So, that’s a look at the beauty patch – all the rage for a good hundred years or so for the upper classes across Europe.
+So, that’s a look at the beauty patch.
+It was all the rage for a good hundred years or so for the upper classes across Europe.